Zhanglab-IOZ/LILAP/snakemake/README.md

    ```
    conda create -n your_env_name -c bioconda --file requirement.txt
    ```
-   However, some program can only download from the software author's github repository like svmu.
+   However, some program can be only download from the software author's github repository like svmu.
 If you find any questions for installation, please follow the guideline of the software official website.

 ## Usage